JetJadeja/Tanzine/README.md

 Tanzine is a new, basic programming language written and interpreted in Python.
 It is able to utilize Python's standard libraries as well a libraries on the [Python Package Index](https://pypi.org/).
 Using Tanzine, you are able to acheive relatives imports, however package installation is not yet completed.

 ### Warning
 Tanzine is an extremely new language, so there is no installation process.
-We are currently working on an installer to add the **Tanzine** command to your path.
+We are currently working on an installer to add the **tanzine** command to your path.
-The Tanzine Tutorial listed below also does not cover **xeverything**.
+The Tanzine Tutorial listed below also does not cover **everything**.
 The Tanzine core team is working on Docs!

 ## Basics
 Tanzine's syntax is simple to understand.
 Each statement comes after a definitive, which will tell tanzine what type of statement you are making.
 A definitive looks something like this: `@DEFINITIVE@`.